 Sitting in a small osteria in Treiso d'Alba, my friend Emiliano and I set out to try Nebbiolo from a producer neither of us had ever had.
 I noticed Cigliuti on the list, and we ordered the 2013 Langhe Nebbiolo.
 It was one of the purest expressions of Nebbiolo that I had ever experienced.
 I called the Cigliuti winery the next morning and made the short trek from Castagnole delle Lanze to Neive, only 10 minutes drive, but worlds apart.
 The charming leader of the family, Claudia, greeted me with her youngest child, still a baby, and apologized to me for the informality.
 I was enthralled at once, both with the Cigliuti family and the amazing quality of their wines.
-Claudia's father Renato had the foresight to envision the potential of his family's vineyards, which had been used to grow grapes to sell, along with un-bottled bulk juice to the local wine trade.
-50 years, later, Claudia, her sister Silvia, along with their mother and father create some of the finest wines we have the pleasure to import.
+Claudia's father Renato had the foresight to envision the potential of his family's vineyards, which had been used to grow grapes to sell along with un-bottled bulk juice to the local wine trade.
+Fifty years later, Claudia and her sister Silvia, along with their mother and father, create some of the finest wines we have the pleasure to import.
 We do not receive a big allocation, and more than a few bottles go straight to my cellar, but we are proud to offer this amazing family's wines in our portfolio of gems. -NW

 I mention Castagnole delle Lanze to Neive above because in the short 5-10 minutes by car, one crosses from the Province of Asti, in the Monferrato hills, birthplace and bastion of Barbera, to the Province of Alba, the Langhe, home to the King and Queen of wines, Barolo and Barbaresco.